telerik/kendo-ui-core/docs/web/pivotgrid/pivot-grid-faq.md

        <AxisFormat>TupleFormat</AxisFormat>
     </PropertyList>

+## Q: How to connect to a secured OLAP instance?

+A: Please check the [Access the cube securely](/kendo-ui/web/pivotgrid/olap-cube-setup#access-the-cube-securely) section.

 ## Q: I don't have OLAP cube, can I still use Kendo UI PivotGrid?

 A: Currently, the Kendo UI PivotDataSource has limited support for [binding to flat data](http://demos.telerik.com/kendo-ui/pivotgrid/local-flat-data-binding).
 Note that in this scenario not all of the features avialable when bound to a OLAP cube are supported.
 Those includes filtering, sorting, hierarchies and etc.